allenprell/fairerdice/README.md

+[DEMO](https://allenprell.github.io/fairerdice/)

+Fairer Dice is a web application built using React and Material-UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-[DEMO](https://allenprell.github.io/fairerdice/)

 ## Available Scripts